-Knowing her love language can make choosing Mother’s Day gifts so much easier.
+Show your love with Mother’s Day gift ideas based on her love language.
+Knowing her love language makes choosing or making Mother’s Day gifts so much easier.

-Give your husband and kids some help this Mother’s Day by showing them what they can do for you to make you feel the most loved based on your love language.
+Moms, help your husband and kids with Mother’s Day gifts by showing them what they can do for you.
+How can they make you feel the most loved based on your love language?

 The 5 Love Languages